Location: Rockingham, RC, IE

 Period(s) of Occupation: Medieval

 An American archaeological field school in Ireland.
 This ongoing field survey and excavation examines the rich and complex history and archaeology of one of the major Gaelic lordships of medieval Ireland, the MacDermot of Moylurg.
 Our first two seasons of field work have revealed a number of rich sites for exploration, including a moated site, several agricultural settlements, and island fortifications.
-Our work in 2019 will focus on the Rock of Lough Key, noted in the Annals of Connacht as one of the only recorded sieges in medieval Ireland.
+Following our groundbreaking season of 2019 where we discovered extensive medieval remains for Gaelic lordly settlement, in 2020 will expand our excavations on the Rock of Lough Key, noted in the Annals of Connacht as one of the only recorded sieges in medieval Ireland.

 Project Size: 1-24 participants